sonnyp/polygoat/README.md

 [![Build Status](https://img.shields.io/travis/sonnyp/polygoat/master.svg?style=flat-square)](https://travis-ci.org/sonnyp/polygoat/branches)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square)](http://standardjs.com/)

+polygoat is not so much about turning a callback function into a promise function, it's about designing an API/library that supports both.

 While you can use polygoat to promsify/thenify any callback function, it is most useful to library authors.
 Use it to let the users/consumers of your API decide if they want to use callbacks or promises.

 It is also an elegant way to support platforms without promise support and let the users decide if they want to load a polyfill.